idanjos/ansible-installing-kubernetes/README.md

 	The repo was tested on VMs

-1)
+1)This is will playbook site_infra.yml which will import and run the require playbooks to configure and install kubernetes.

 	ansible-playerbook -i inventories/tst/ site_infra.yml

-This is will playbook site_infra.yml which will import and run the require playbooks to configure and install kubernetes.

 2) On the master VM

 	kubectl get nodes

-should appear both master and worker nodes.

 Resources:
 https://github.com/justmeandopensource/kubernetes/blob/master/docs/install-cluster-ubuntu-20.md